How to Build a Rainwater Harvesting System in Schools

 Many schools around the world have successfully implemented rainwater harvesting systems, providing practical insights and inspiration for similar projects.

-• Chintan Environmental Research and Action Group, India: In partnership with local schools in Delhi, Chintan has implemented rainwater harvesting systems as part of its environmental program.
+• Chintan Environmental Research and Action Group, India: In partnership with local schools in Delhi, Chintan has implemented rainwater harvesting systems as part of its environmental education program.
 These systems help reduce the schools’ reliance on municipal water while allowing students to engage in real-time analysis of water conservation efforts.
 In one school, the system saves around 50,000 liters of water annually, creating a tangible impact on water usage in a drought-prone area.

 • Brightworks School, San Francisco: In this project-based learning environment, students at Brightworks School built their own rainwater harvesting system with guidance from teachers and professionals.
 They took part in every stage, from calculating water collection capacity to designing and constructing the system.
 This hands-on approach not only taught students about sustainability but also enhanced their STEM skills in the process.